onemorebruh/megara/README.md

 - - [x] delete lines via webpage
 - - - [x] delete files via web page
 - - [x] ability to add new admin ONLY via webpage
+- [ ] rewrite it so admin will see only what it should see but not all tables

 [x] logic
 - [x] check for existing in db when registration